ServiceInnovationLab/bagel-box/_posts/2019-11-05-intro-to-machine-learning.md

 2. They form a model for translating input data into the desired output.
 3. Input data can be fed through this model and an output is created.

-The input and output might be the same format; they might be images, they might be text.
+The input and output could be text, images, or structured data.

 <div class="c-explanation">
   <h3 class="c-explanation__heading">